 For me, one of those true love pieces was my vintage drafting table in my basement office.

-Same goes for that jewelry box in the picture that I now use for crafting supplies.
+Same goes for that jewelry box above that I use for crafting supplies.

 Someone once mentioned a True Love test they do with themselves to determine if they should buy something: They imagine someone else coming up to buy it, and if they feel they’d be really upset about it, they buy it.
 If they realize they wouldn’t give a rat’s butt, they leave it.